 Travelling by train is a quintessential Indian experience.
-Trains offer a smoother ride than buses and are especially recommended for long journeys that include overnight travel.
-India’s rail network is one of the largest and busiest in the world and Indian Railways is the largest utility employer on earth, with roughly 1.5 million workers.
-There are almost 7000 train stations scattered across the country.
+Trains offer more space and a smoother ride than buses and are especially recommended for long journeys that include overnight travel.
+India’s rail network is one of the largest and busiest in the world, and Indian Railways is the world's eighth-largest employer on earth, with roughly 1.3 million workers.
+There are more than 7000 train stations across the country.

 Trains can be delayed at any stage of the journey; to avoid stress, factor some leeway into your plans.

 Refunds are available on any ticket, even after departure, with a penalty – rules are complicated, so check when you book.

 Get a reservation slip from the information window, fill in the name of the departure station, the destination station, the class you want to travel in and the name and number of the train.
 Join the (long) queue for the ticket window, where your ticket will be printed.
 Women should take advantage of the separate women’s queue – if there isn’t one, go to the front of the regular queue.